IBMStreams/streamsx.json/_docs/01-intro.md

 public T extractFromJSON(rstring jsonString, T value)	 | Convert a JSON string to a given tuple.

-More information on these functions can be found on the (Toolkit documentation)[https://ibmstreams.github.io/streamsx.json/com.ibm.streamsx.json/doc/spldoc/html/index.html].
+More information on these functions can be found on the [Toolkit documentation](https://ibmstreams.github.io/streamsx.json/com.ibm.streamsx.json/doc/spldoc/html/index.html).